What is this?

 5 – Manal Rostom 'Breaking Barriers via Surviving Hijab' and Q&A

-Students left Facebook, with the knowledge of how advertising drives Facebook revenues and what's in it for brands, how to make Instagram work for you, how to build a brand and how to embrace their individuality.
+Participants left Facebook with the knowledge of how advertising drives Facebook revenues and what's in it for brands, how to make Instagram work for them, how to build a personal brand and how to embrace their individuality.

 Facebook & Instagram